Extension Scouting

-Extension Scouting are programs in some Scout organizations for young people with special needs.
+Extension Scouting are programs in some Scout organizations for young people with disabilities.

 Background

 Extension Scouting was earlier called Scouts Malgré Tout, which is French for "Scouts Despite Everything".
 It aims to meet the mandate from Robert Baden-Powell, founder and first Chief Scout of The Boy Scouts Association in the United Kingdom, that the programme be made "open to all."